Project detail

 Mobile responsiveness is inconsistent.

-I used sitelike and similarweb to find out competitor website in our client's market in Netherland.
+I found competitors in our client's market in the Netherlands.
 I noticed patterns, navigations, banners and layouts.
 Most of the successful competitors exhibited common UI patterns and flows.
 I grabbed inspiration from them and started brainstorming the solutions for the above stated issues.

-The goal was to understand their search functionality, categorisation and their customisation feature if available.
+The goal was to understand their search experience, information architecture and product customisation feature if available.

 I investigated all the competitor website for categories menu and we discussed all the pros and cons and we decided these patterns will not fit us for two reasons.